 2010 a new administration took power, with Kenyan support, and declared the region to be an autonomous state (similar to Puntland).
-The transitional government in Mogadishu has refused to recognize Jubaland as an autonomous region.
+The Jubaland administration and the transitional government in Mogadishu reached an agreement in August 2013 recognizing the autonomous status of the territory.

 - Juba River (Fiume Giuba)

 - 1912(?).
 Inactive.
 9 m (30 ft) black square masonry tower on white truncated pyramid.
 No photo available.
-The survival of this beacon is questionable, but the station may be somewhere in a Bing satellite view.
+The survival of this beacon has been questionable, but the station may be shown in a Bing satellite view.

 Located at the mouth of the Juba River about 16 km (10 mi) northeast of Kismayo (Kismayu).